NaelxNael/graylog-security-monitoring/README.md

 ![Firebox configuration change events](screenshots/screenFireboxConfigEvents.png)

-## Technical Challenges

-Some of the main issues encountered during the project were:

-- adapting the parsing to different vendor log formats;
-- troubleshooting the order of Graylog message processors and GeoIP enrichment;
-- configuring permissions and automatic updates for the MaxMind databases;
-- dealing with log sources that generated too much noise for their actual monitoring value.

 ## Notes and Future Work

 The Firebox integration is the most developed part of the project.